Medical Question Summarization with Entity-driven Contrastive Learning: Experiment Results and Discussion

 \subsection{Baselines}

 We choose some recent competitive state-of-the-art methods as our baselines.

-\begin{itemize} \item \textbf{PG + Data Augmentation} \citep{abacha2019summarization}.
+\begin{itemize} \item {\textbf{T5} \citep{raffel2020exploring}.
+Text-to-Text-Transfer-Transformer (T5) model proposes reframing all NLP tasks into a unified text-to-text-format where the input and output are always text strings.
+This formatting makes T5 model fit for multiple NLP tasks, including abstractive summarization.} \item {\textbf{PEGASUS} \citep{zhang2020pegasus}.
+PEGASUS proposes a transformer-based model for abstractive summarization.
+It utilizes a special self-supervised pre-training objective called gap-sentences generation (GSG), which is designed to perform well on summarization-related downstream tasks. } \item {\textbf{ProphetNet} \citep{qi2020prophetnet}.
+ProphetNet is a sequence-to-sequence pre-training model that introduces a novel self-supervised objective named future $n$-gram prediction and the proposed $n$-stream self-attention mechanism.} \item \textbf{PG + Data Augmentation} \citep{abacha2019summarization}.
 It explores data augmentation methods to augment training set incrementally, and employs the pointer-generator (PG) \citep{see2017get} network to generate the summary of CHQ. \item \textbf{ProphetNet + QTR + QFR} \citep{yadav2021reinforcement}.
 It adopts ProphetNet\citep{qi2020prophetnet} and reinforcement learning framework to solve MQS task, which devises two question-aware semantic rewards: question-type identification reward (QTR) and question-focus recognition reward (QFR). \item \textbf{Data-Augmented Joint Learning} \citep{mrini2021joint}.
 It proposes a data augmentation mechanism to use one single dataset to jointly train two tasks, i.e., question summarization and recognizing question entailment. \item \textbf{RQE + MTL + Data Augmentation} \citep{mrini2021gradually}.
 It verifies the equivalence between the tasks of medical question summarization and recognizing question entailment (RQE), and proposes a multi-task learning (MTL) method with data augmentation for medical question understanding. \item \textbf{BART} \citep{lewis2020bart}.
 It is a transformer-based sequence-to-sequence pretrained model with a bidirectional encoder and an autoregressive decoder.
 It has been verified to be particularly effective when fine tuned for text generation task, which has been widely adopted as the basic architecture by MQS models. \item \textbf{QFCL} \citep{zhang2022focus}.
 It is the best and state-of-the-art work on MQS task, which proposes a question focus-driven contrastive learning framework (QFCL) with a two-anchor strategy and a novel method of generating hard negative samples.

 \end{itemize}